das-g/tutorial/en/GLOSSARY.md

 # regular expression

 # repo
+Another name for a [repository](#repository).

 # repository
+A repository, also called a [repo](#repo), is something that Git uses to track changes in a specific set of files.
+It is like a folder on the Internet with the ability to remember its previous versions.

 # run
 Commands and programms can be run.
 This means the same as to execute it.

 # server
 A server is a dedicated computer to hold websites and other things accessible over the internet.
-Servers run web-apps and store the data that you put in the cloud
+Servers run web-apps and store the data that you put in the cloud.

 # shell